 A: In short, no. That being said, you should think very carefully about what you post, if you feel you must continue to post information.
 You should not post anything that can be twisted out of context, and you should immediately remove any questionable or potentially controversial posts from the sites you use.

 As a general rule, posting information about children on the Internet is not a good idea.
 Especially in a child custody case, you should be careful not to identify your children in any way that could undermine your parenting claims.
 For example, a competing parent might twist an innocent picture of a child on vacation into evidence that you are using indulgent trips as bribery.
 Or, a parent may post pictures of children with a new boyfriend or girlfriend thinking, perhaps innocently, that the posted picture shows what a good time the child is having with the new friend.
 However, the competing parent may claim that the posting parent has inappropriately inserted the child into a questionable or new relationship without proper planning.
 Parents should be especially careful not to slip into the trap of posting anything about their child that might be read as an act of revenge, such as sanctioning an activity that the other parent has specifically prohibited.

 You also may want to limit what others post about you, if that is possible.
 Remember, anything that can be used against you will be used against you.
-If your case is pending, you should avoid using these sites or being included in others’ postings if possible.
+If your case is pending, you should avoid using these sites or being included in others’ postings, and be wary of allowing others to "tag" you in any photos.
 While your attorney may discover information on other’s people’s sites that can help your case, your spouse’s attorney also may be searching sites for postings about you that could be damaging.